thoughtspot/thoughtspot_rest_api_v1_python/examples_v2/README.md

 ## org_migration_data_content.py
 When you convert a cluster to Orgs, all content remains on the Primary org.
 This second script copies content from one Org to another, and reshares to the same Groups / Users as was set up in the Primary org

-# Users, Groups, Access Control:
+# Users, Groups, Access Control

 ## share_objects_access_control.py
 Sample of sharing (access control) programmatically, to use after content is created